Red Meat Allergies Caused by Lone Star Tick Bites and Alpha-Gal

 Ticks wait on leaves or grass near areas where suitable hosts travel, sensing their environment.
 Many wait with their front legs outstretched so that they can quickly climb on to a human or an animal as it passes by.
 This process is known as questing.
 Others wait in a shelter until they sense that a host is approaching and then run towards it.
 The lone star tick seems to use both of these strategies.
 It's described as being "aggressive" in its search for a victim.

 A tick grabs hold of a human with the claws at the end of its legs and then searches for an attachment spot.
 Once it finds a good place, it cuts into the skin with sharp mouthparts.
 The tick then inserts a feeding tube to withdraw blood.
 These preparation steps take from minutes to hours.
 A person may not feel the tick's presence because the animal injects an anesthetic.
 This prevents the person from feeling pain and trying to dislodge the animal.
 Once a tick begins feeding, it may continue to do so for hours, days, or even weeks if it isn't removed.
+The video below shows a nymph attaching to a material.

 What Is Alpha-Gal?